cs3org/wopiserver/README.md

 Once the WOPI server runs on top of local storage, the `tools/wopiopen.py` script can be used to test the open-in-app workflow.
-For that, assuming you have e.g. CodiMD deployed in your (docker-compose) cluster:
+For that, assuming you have e.g. CodiMD deployed in your cluster:

 1. Create a `test.md` file in your local storage folder, e.g. `/var/wopi_local_storage`
 2. From the WOPI server folder, execute `tools/wopiopen.py -a CodiMD -i "internal_CodiMD_URL" -u "user_visible_CodiMD_URL" -k CodiMD_API_Key test.md`
 3. If everything was setup correctly, you'll get a JSON response including an `app-url`.
 Open it in a browser to access the file.
 Otherwise, the tool prints the response from the WOPI server and the logs should help troubleshooting the problem.